Amazing day trips from Malaga

 Granada

 Granada is famous for the impressive Alhambra palace.
 This is an absolute must-see if you enjoy historic, palatial buildings!
 I personally would recommend spending a few nights in Granada to really explore and soak up everything this city has to offer.
-However, if you are only interested in visiting the Alhambra, or are short on time, then it is a fantastic choice for a day trip from Malaga.
+However, if you are only interested in visiting the Alhambra, or are short on time, then you can still see the best bits of Granada in one day and it is a fantastic choice for a day trip from Malaga.

 What is there to do in Granada?